khrome/lies.js/README.md

     "The woods are lovely, dark and deep.
 But I have promises to keep, and miles to go before I sleep.
     -Robert Frost

-After much discussion, thought and code perusal, I think promises/deferreds are over hyped bullshit that solve next to nothing.
+After much discussion, thought and code perusal, I think promises/deferreds are over hyped bullshit that solve next to nothing other than mindless transformations for pseudo imperative metalanguages.

 They are:

-1) State machines that are only capable of moving in 1 direction
+1. State machines that are only capable of moving in 1 direction
-2) functional compositions which have indeterminate returns
+2. functional compositions which have indeterminate returns
-3) claim to solve callback nesting hell, but actually exchange a callback which executes as a byproduct of the task to one which must be called by you when the unrewindable state machine terminates.
+3. claim to solve callback nesting hell, but actually exchange a callback which executes as a byproduct of the task to one which must be called by you when the unrewindable state machine terminates.
-4) internally you have a ton of nested callbacks, so from a performance standpoint there is no gain
+4. internally you have a ton of nested callbacks, so from a performance standpoint there is no gain
-5) have no concept of partial error, then succeed
+5. have no concept of partial error, then succeed

-Conventional wisdom from other languages is that exception handling is needlessly, node's error passing paradigm was ever an issue for me... frankly I feel errors should be trapped within a level or two and *always* from within the module they originate in.
+Conventional wisdom from other languages is that exception handling is needlessly indirect and leads to non-obvious code paths, which hurts maintainability.
+Node's error passing paradigm was ever an issue for me (intuitive, even)... frankly I feel errors should be trapped within a level or two and *always* from within the module they originate in.
 From that perspective I gain nothing.
 I still have to manually transfer an error event across any scope/event return boundary, so really all I got is that chained callbacks can all throw to the same block.
 That's literally the only feature I got from *all* that indirection.

 The insidious thing is that it requires *every* async activity to be implemented as a promise in order for this to be useful.
 Let's recode everything!!
 Yay!!
 It will infect every return of every call... which is great for guys who like metalanguages built on top of JS, but pretty terrible for those of us who like JS for what it *is*.